Are we a match? Are we a match

 Not gated

 We don’t ask for your email address.
-It's completely free.
+It's free and works in Google Sheets & Excel.

 • img